96th Pennsylvania Infantry Regiment: History

 Returning to Alexandria, the regiment joined in the Maryland campaign, which was immediately after inaugurated.
 The army moved for the crossing of the South Mountain, by Crampton's and Turner's passes.
 Each held by strong bodies of the enemy.
-Franklin's Corps arrived in front of Crampton's Gap, which debouches into Pleasant Valley in the rear of, and but five miles from Maryland Heights, opposite Harper's Ferry, at noon of the 14th of September.
+Franklin's Corps arrived in front of Crampton's Gap, which debouches into Pleasant Valley in the rear of, and but five miles from Maryland Heights, opposite Harper's Ferry, at noon of 14 September.
 The Ninety-sixth in advance of the column, entered Burkettsville early in the morning, driving out the rebel skirmishers, and drew the fire of his artillery upon the mountain developing his line of defense.
 Immediately forming with Slocum on the right, his line being composed of Bartlett's and Torbert's brigades, supported by Newton's, with Smith disposed for the protection of Slocum's flank, Franklin attacked.
 The pass was held by Maj.
 Gen. Lafayette McLaws' Division of the rebel army, under General Cobb, the position an excellent one for defense.
 The brigade was formed on the right of the line, and advanced to within a thousand yards of a stone wall, where the enemy was making a final stand.
 The Ninety-sixth, which had been engaged upon the left of the line, now came up, and the other regiments of the brigade, with ammunition exhausted, falling back, advanced upon the concealed foe, in line with Torbert's Brigade, which had the left.
 The path of the Ninety-sixth was across open fields, intersected by fences and hedges, where every man presented a fair mark for the keen eyed rebel sharpshooter.
 But the line dashed forward, pausing at each fence to fire a volley, until it reached a thin strip of corn.
 As it approached this field the enemy's fire ceased, and while it was passing through it an ominous silence prevailed; but the moment it emerged from this slight cover a perfect sheet of flame was poured upon it, and many of the bravest fell.
 But unflinching the survivors dashed forward with the bayonet, completely routed the enemy's line, and took many prisoners.
 The loss in the Ninety-sixth was twenty killed, seventy-one severely, and fourteen slightly wounded, out of less than four hundred effective men who entered the engagement.
 Major Martin, and Lieutenant John Dougherty, were among the killed.